Long-Term Discount Rates Do Not Vary Across Firms

 56 Pages Posted: 27 Feb 2018 Last revised: 22 Mar 2021

-Long-term expected returns appear to vary little, if at all, in the cross section of stocks.
-We devise a bootstrapping procedure that injects small amounts of variation into expected returns and show that even negligible differences in expected returns, if they existed, would be easy to detect.
+Long-term expected returns do not appear to vary in the cross section of stocks.
+We show that even negligible persistent differences in expected returns, if they existed, would be easy to detect.
 Markers of such differences, however, are absent from actual stock returns.
-Our estimates are consistent with production-based asset pricing models such as Berk, Green, and Naik (1999) and Gomes, Kogan, and Zhang (2003) in which firms’ risks change over time.
+Our results are consistent with behavioral models and production-based asset pricing models in which ﬁrms’ risks change over time.
 Consistent with the lack of long-term differences in expected returns, persistent differences in ﬁrm characteristics do not predict the cross section of stock returns.
-Our results imply stock market anomalies have only a limited effect on firm valuations.
+Our results imply stock market anomalies have only a limited effect on ﬁrm valuations.

 Keywords: Factors, return predictability, market efficiency, production-based asset pricing models, time-varying risks